luv2code/myboard-jsclient/whatidid.md

 I added the text plugin for require, and started making the ko binding for finding and marrying views to viewmodels.

+added bootstrap code to app.js.  then I created the viewmodels and views folders so that the ko bind binding could locate things.
+I added the bind binding to the body of the page.